Taxation in Afghanistan: Income taxes

 Individuals are subject to tax at progressive rates, calculated monthly.

+Tax administration

+Tax assessment is handled by the Taxpayers Services Directorate, while taxes are paid directly to Da Afghanistan Bank.

 The development of the fiscal situation in Afghanistan during 21st century

 Since the beginning of the 21st century, governmental revenues have aggregately increased.
 One of the reasons for this improvement is a more efficient tax system.
 However, revenues have been less than what they planned for due to situations such as tax evasion and the large drug market, tightening constraints on the budget.
 In 2015, the government made some improvements of both the tax administration and the customs and that made the revenues increase during 2015.

 Customs and fees

-Except from the regular taxes on income and corporations, there are a number of other different customs and fees that have increased in Afghanistan after the creation of NUG (National Unity Government), resulting in increasing revenues for the state.
-To begin with, there are general increases of customs fees on certain items and air space fees.
-There is also a tax on fuel import and a 10 percent fee on cellphone top-up cards.

 The national budget and its allocation of 2018

 The national budget for 2018 consists of AFN 327 billion and represents a 17 percent decrease from that of the previous year (2017: AFN 429 billion).
 The Cabinet of Ministers and Mesherano Jirga voted for the budget in the end of November 2017, and the expected tax revenues for Afghanistan was by then AFN 157 billion.
-There is not a clear reason why the budget has decreased that much but possible explanations have been that the earlier budget was false or that the government found a way to use the development budget money more efficiently.
+There is not a clear reason why the budget has decreased that much, but possible explanations have been that the earlier budget was false or that the government found a way to use the development budget money more efficiently.

 The government spends the most money on is security, accounting for 41 percent of the national budget.
 13 percent goes to education, 11 percent to infrastructure, 9 percent to agriculture and rural development, 7 percent to governance, 7 percent to social security, 5 percent to contingency codes, 4 percent to health and 2 percent to economic governance.